 They are integers separated by colons or followed by

-For example, if the current year is 1999, then these are all equivalent
+For example, if the current year is 1999, then all these dates are equivalent:

 '17-May-1999' '17-May-99' '17-may' 'May 17, 1999' '5/17/99' '5/17'

-and both of these represent the same time.
+Also, both of these formats represent the same time.

 '17-May-1999, 18:30' '5/17/99/6:30 pm'

-The default format for numbers-only input follows the American convention.
-Thus 3/6 is March 6, not June 3.
+The default format for numbers-only input follows the US convention.
+Therefore, 3/6 is March 6, not June 3.

 convert dates into serial date format, store them in a matrix variable,

-then later pass the variable to a function.
+and then later pass the variable to a function.
 Alternatively, you

 For example, consider the function